gloriafer18/gmfernandezn.github.io/index.md

 My work aims to find the optimal alignment between learning pedagogies and the potential of emerging technologies, providing lasting support for both learners and educators.

 Key areas of my research include:
 * Knowledge Management Systems: I work on the design and development of a system that facilitate knowledge management within communities of practice for educators.
-This research is funded by the
+My research includes the exploration of the role of data comics, a storytelling approach, in communicating and disseminating knowledge within the context of teachers' natural  workflows.
-Defense Advanced Research Projects Agency (DARPA-KMASS) under the "Large-scale multimodal knowledge management: From organization and user modelling to fast contextual presentation" project.
+This research is funded by the Defense Advanced Research Projects Agency (DARPA-KMASS) under the "Large-scale multimodal knowledge management: From organization and user modelling to fast contextual presentation" project.
 * Teamwork Analytics: I investigate the use of data traces to provide feedback through visualisations and **data storytelling** elements, assisting teachers and students in their sensemaking processes.
 More information about this research is available on [Teamwork Analytics](https://github.com/Teamwork-Analytics)